Best Careers for Women: Unconventional Jobs That Pay Well

-Applications Software Developer—Get on to a career path that is expecting 31 percent job growth and pays an average annual salary of $108,080, making it one of the top-paying jobs for women.
+Applications Software Developer—Get on to a career path that is expecting 26-percent job growth and pays an average annual salary of $108,080, making it one of the top-paying jobs for women.
 Software developers can take on a number of essential roles.
 But those who develop mobile apps for Android, iOS, and other types of portable devices frequently enjoy careers that are especially satisfying.
-CNN Money even named mobile app developer as the best job in America.17
+CNN Money even named mobile app developer as the best job in America.

 In a field that has been largely led by men, is it possible that the skilled trades shortage gap could be narrowed with one or two simple actions?
 For example, what if more was done to focus on the training and hiring of female workers while also promoting the skilled trades for women?
 Maybe there should even be dedicated trade schools for women.
 Regardless, now could certainly be an ideal time for women to start wading into uncharted territory to secure promising careers in the skilled trades sector.

 Even though over 58 percent of women are active in the labor force, very few are choosing skilled trades careers.
-Take a look at the numbers below that show the percentage of female workers occupying specific trade jobs for women:7
+Take a look at numbers from the Women's Bureau that show the percentage of female workers occupying specific trade jobs for women:

 - Welders—5.2 percent